 - 1. Attend team organization night with the assistant coach before the season begins; - 2.
 Attend the age appropriate coaching course for training on how to coach or as a refresher on AYSO philosophy; - 3.
 Attend uniform/equipment distribution night prior to a season to receive team uniforms, equipment, and a playing schedule; - 4.
 Conduct appropriate training sessions; - 5.
 Promote the AYSO philosophy; - 6.
-Support the Regional Commissioner; - 7.
-Cooperate with the Regional Coach Administrator on all coaching matters; - 8.
-Support the Division (Age Group) Coordinator; - 9.
+Support the regional commissioner; - 7.
+Cooperate with the regional coach administrator on all coaching matters; - 8.
+Support the division (age group) coordinator; - 9.
 Distribute practice and game schedules to parents; - 10.
 Conduct a parent meeting; - 11.
 Teach age appropriate skills; - 12.
-Follow Safe Haven guidelines and principles; - 13.
-Provide player evaluations to the Division Coordinators at the end of the season; - 14.
+Refrain from the use of insulting, embarrassing, foul or abusive language; - 13.
+Provide player evaluations to the division coordinators at the end of the season; - 14.
 Carry out other team tasks as necessary; and - 15.
 Have FUN!